Why Illinois Computer Science

 From the ILLIAC to Blue Waters, OpenMP to MPI, Mosaic to YouTube, and the first vectorizing compilers to LLVM, Illinois Computer Science faculty, students, and alumni have long been at the forefront of excellence in computing research and education.
 They’ve launched entirely new industries, generated billions of dollars in commerce, created tens of thousands of jobs, and revolutionized the way people communicate, shop, conduct business, and are entertained.

 Companies that have been founded or led by Illinois Computer Science graduates are among the biggest names in the high-tech arena, including C3, Malwarebytes, Match.com, Microsoft, Netscape, Optimizely, PayPal, YouTube, and Yelp.

 Our dynamic and stimulating research culture covers 10 research areas, with 90 potential faculty advisors in computer science and related fields for our top-five CS graduate program.
 This means that Illinois Computer Science students can find a course or an expert on almost any topic in the discipline.
 And we haven't even begun to cover the opportunities available in our highly-ranked College of Engineering for interdiscliplinary studies and collaborations.

-Our internationally recognized faculty currently includes 32 NSF CAREER Award winners, 15 ACM Fellows, 15 IEEE Fellows, and 8 Sloan Research Fellows.
-With $34 million in annual research expenditures, our 80 CS faculty members are pioneering virtual reality, creating software to analyze the HIV capsid, investigating the algorithms behind social media, monitoring construction zones with drones, and harnessing the power of the Data Revolution.
+Our internationally recognized faculty currently includes 32 NSF CAREER Award winners, 15 ACM Fellows, 15 IEEE Fellows, and eight Sloan Research Fellows.
+With $34 million in annual research expenditures, our 80-plus CS faculty members are pioneering virtual reality, creating software to analyze the HIV capsid, investigating the algorithms behind social media, monitoring construction zones with drones, and harnessing the power of the Data Revolution.

 Extraordinary Quality of Life